Fraud Article

 Security experts understand that network effects create exponential improvements in defense capabilities.
 Each new customer in Veriff’s consortium doesn’t just add their own protection – they strengthen protection for every existing customer.

 This network effect means that large customers benefit from insights generated by smaller customers, and vice versa.
-A fraud pattern discovered at a startup might prevent significant losses at an enterprise customer.
-A sophisticated attack blocked at a major financial institution might protect dozens of smaller companies.
+A fraud pattern discovered at a startup could prevent significant losses at an enterprise customer.
+A sophisticated attack blocked at a major financial institution could protect dozens of smaller companies.

 Regulatory compliance through collaboration

 Increasingly, regulators expect companies to demonstrate not just individual compliance, but industry-wide collaboration in fraud prevention.
-Veriff’s Crosslink consortium approach helps customers meet these expectations by participating in shared defense networks.
+Veriff’s Industry CrossLinks consortium approach helps customers meet these expectations by participating in shared defense networks.

 The ability to demonstrate that your fraud prevention includes intelligence from across the industry strengthens compliance positions and reduces regulatory risk.